The course registration is now closed. We encourage you to stay connected with us and be on the lookout for future IPI courses.

 We expect this course to be most beneficial to postdoctoral fellows, advanced graduate students, faculty/principal investigators, and industry scientists interested in learning how to integrate yeast display methods into their research programs or those who desire to build their skills in protein science.

 Parking is extremely limited in the Longwood Medical and Academic Area.
-Course participants are strongly encouraged to make use of public transportation for travel to and from the course location.
+Course participants are strongly encouraged to make use of public transportation or ride-sharing apps for travel to and from the course location.
 Emmanuel College and IPI are within walking distance from the MBTA Green Line, several bus stops and the Commuter Rail.

 Students should come prepared to present a brief overview of their current work and how to potentially integrate yeast display methods to enhance their research.
 Presentations will be no longer than 5-7 minutes and will be followed by a short discussion section.
 Upon acceptance into the course, more detailed guidance will be provided.